ZhuEthan/ZhuEthan.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Yisong Zhu, I have the following qualities:
+My name is Yisong Zhu, I have the following qualities: https://www.16personalities.com/esfj-personality

-- Nothing new now

-What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.